ibarraz5/capstone1-website/wea/README.md

 Before running this application, make sure your database is up-to-date with the latest schema and has some sample data to query.
 You can use Alex's `database_schema.sql` query to set up the database and then created your own sample data, or you can use the `alert_db_dummy_data_setup.sql` query found this project's root directory to create both the schema and populate it with sample data.
 It is recommended that you re-run one of these queries at the beginning of each sprint and anytime you pull down the latest changes related to the server to make sure your local database works as intended.

+If you are making changes to the database schema, **DO NOT** directly modify the `alert_db_dummy_data_setup.sql` file.
+These changes should be made in the `database_schema.sql`.
+The `alert_db_dummy_data.sql` file is an export created by MySQL and any changes made will be overwritten if a new export is produced.
+It may also fail to execute because it can make the insert statement s invalid.

 ## Starting the Server